 Resolution: 2160p | Features: 4K recording, 5X HD Zoom, Windows Hello, HDR

-Have you ever looked at webcam in disgust because it doesn’t push the same amount of pixels as your smartphone?
-Well, you’ll love the Logitech Brio Webcam.
+Have you ever looked at a webcam in disgust because it just can’t hold up to your smartphone?
+Well, the Logitech Brio might be the webcam you’ve been looking for.
 With a 4K UHD resolution and HDR, the Logitech Brio has brought high fidelity to the world of the best webcams.
-And, if that wasn’t enough, it also features Windows Hello functionality and an easy to use stand which will let you position it wherever you need.
+If that wasn’t enough, it also boasts Windows Hello functionality and an easy to use stand, which will let you position it to capture your best side.

 7. Creative Labs Senz3D